robineriksson/Bayesian-Monitoring-of-COVID-19-in-Sweden/README.md

 ## About
-This README describes the code we use in the paper with the same name and allows for a replication of the results.
+This README describes the code we use in the paper with the same name and which allows for a replication of the results.

 Find the preprint at https://arxiv.org/abs/2205.00859.